-The SiT5187 Super-TCXOs are precision timing devices.
+The SiT5147 Super-TCXOs are precision timing devices.
 Proper PCB solder and cleaning processes must be followed to ensure best performance and long-term reliability.

-- No Ultrasonic or Megasonic Cleaning: Do not subject the SiT5187 to an ultrasonic or megasonic cleaning environment.
+- No Ultrasonic or Megasonic Cleaning: Do not subject the SiT5147 to an ultrasonic or megasonic cleaning environment.
 Otherwise, permanent damage or long-term reliability issues to the device may result. - No external cover.
-Unlike legacy quartz TCXOs, the SiT5187 is engineered to operate reliably, without performance degradation, in the presence of ambient disturbers such as airflow and sudden temperature changes.
+Unlike legacy quartz TCXOs, the SiT5147 is engineered to operate reliably, without performance degradation in the presence of ambient disturbers such as airflow and sudden temperature changes.
 Therefore, the use of an external cover typically required by quartz TCXOs is not needed. - Reflow profile: For mounting these devices to the PCB, IPC/JEDEC J-STD-020 compliant reflow profile must be used.
-Device performance is not guaranteed if soldered manually or with a non-compliant reflow profile. - PCB cleaning: after the surface mount (SMT)/reflow process, solder flux residues may be present on the PCB and around the pads of the device.
+Device performance is not guaranteed if soldered manually or with a non-compliant reflow profile. - PCB cleaning: After the surface mount (SMT)/reflow process, solder flux residues may be present on the PCB and around the pads of the device.
 Excess residual solder flux may lead to problems such as pad corrosion, elevated leakage currents, increased frequency aging, or other performance degradation.
-For optimal device performance and long-term reliability, thorough cleaning and drying of the PCB is required as shortly after the reflow process as possible, even when using a "no clean" flux.
-Care should be taken to remove all residual flux between the SiTime device and the PCB.
+For optimal device performance and long-term reliability, thorough cleaning to remove all the residual flux and drying of the PCB is required as shortly after the reflow process as possible.
+Water soluble flux is recommended.
+In addition, it is highly recommended to avoid the use of any "no clean" flux.
+However, if the reflow process necessitates the use of "no clean" flux, then utmost care should be taken to remove all residual flux between SiTime device and the PCB.
 Note that ultrasonic PCB cleaning should not be used with SiTime oscillators. - For additional manufacturing guidelines and marking/ tape-reel instructions, refer to SiTime Manufacturing Notes.